pybae/pybae.github.io/_posts/2022-11-30-gumby-training.md

 The above is my current training plan, written and started as of November 25th.

-It is based off an amalgamation of past experiences and experiments as well as a large pool of borrowed knowledge from others.
+It is based off an amalgamation of past experiences and experiments as well as a large pool of borrowed knowledge.

 I'm self-taught in both climbing and training.
 And though I've learned a few things now, there always remains much to learn.